How to Study Boundary Phenomena

 Pronoun-like Determinative-like

-Semantics (36) Pro-form (stands in for a full NP); definite; anaphoric; requires an antecedent
+Semantics (36) Definite; anaphoric; requires an antecedent

 Phonology (3) (weak signal)

-155 properties.
 Morphology pulls one way, semantics the other, syntax is mixed.
 Which way do they go?

 The problem with cherry-picking